by Andy Weddington

 At age 26 I couldn't have imagined Recruit Hurst would cross my mind at least once a day.
 I've long accepted that's not going to change, and am grateful.

-Thirty-two years.
+Thirty-four years.
 Goodness.
 The time.
 The memory as if yesterday.

-This evening, a beer; only one - with thoughts of Recruit Hurst; the men - recruits, DIs, Assistant Series Commander - of 2092 Series; Josh; the officers in my chain of command; and that MP.
+Last Sunday evening, a beer; only one - with thoughts of Recruit Hurst; the men - recruits, DIs, Assistant Series Commander - of 2092 Series; Josh; the officers in my chain of command; and that MP.

 "Your work is as good and as interesting an account of Marine Corps recruit training as I have encountered.
 You get to the essence in understandable terms and in the background the reader still senses the religion - like spirit prompting all that is being described.